Paradigm4/finance/README.md

 operator.

 The example below builds this process up using shell variables one step at a time to simplify the presentation.
-We also proje$ct down to just the PRICE attribute in the trades array, again just to simplify the presentation.
+We also project down to just the PRICE attribute in the trades array, again just to simplify the presentation.
 The same process can be easily adapted to more attributes.
 ```